visionappscz/bootstrap-ui/src/less/styleguide.md

 ## <span id="changelog"></span>Changelog

-### NEXT VERSION
+### 0.4.0

-Release date: FIXME
+Release date: 7 November 2014

 * New components:
+  * Bootstrap Datetimepicker
   * Filter
-  * Listbox
+  * Listbox (based on select2)
+* Added alignment class in Tables component
-* Images in Thumbnail component now can be defined as background to achieve nicely centered and filled thumbnails.
+* Images in Thumbnail component now can be defined as background to achieve nicely centered and filled thumbnails
 * Use BrowserSync for comfortable local development

 ### 0.3.0